Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 ## Getting familiar with the asset editor

 First, you will be greeted by two buttons:
-- First one ('Load Assets From Local Development Server') loads the definitions from your local asset server, but saving changes downloads a zip file, which you will need to extract and place its contents into the correct spot manually. **This is the preferred method**
+- First one ('Load Assets From Local Development Server') loads the definitions from your local asset server, but saving changes downloads a zip file, which you will need to extract and place its contents into the correct spot manually. **This is the preferred method, but requires you to install the development tools, as described further above**
 - Second one ('Load Assets From Official Link') loads assets from the stable version, not requiring you to run your own asset server, but also not allowing the creation of new asset fully.

 For the sake of this tutorial, we will assume you will pick the first button.